alby13/python-file-lock/README.md

 #🔒Python File Lock
-Quantum-Resistant 4-Layer Encryption Program
+Quantum-Resistant 5-Layer Encryption Program
-Python File Lock is FREE, advanced, open-source (code is viewable) File Encryption and Decryption Software designed to provide exceptional Quantum-resistant security for sensitive data.
+Python File Lock is FREE, advanced, semi-open-source (program code is viewable) File Encryption and Decryption Software designed to provide exceptional Quantum-resistant security for sensitive data.
 Utilizing a unique 4-layer Multi-Encryption approach, this program offers resistance against attacks from both current and future supercomputers and quantum computers.

 Features

 4-layer encryption: Fernet, AES-256-CBC, ChaCha20-Poly1305, and XOR
-Quantum-resistant design
+Quantum-resistant encryption engine
-Simple user interface
+Straightforward user interface
 Automatic encryption and decryption process Open-source (with restrictions, see License)

-Installation
+How to use:
 [Provide installation instructions here]
-Usage

 Run the program
 Choose to encrypt or decrypt a file